roderickhsiao/react-in-viewport/README.md

 A common use case is to load an image when a component is in the viewport ([lazy load](https://medium.com/@roderickhsiao/performance-101-i-know-how-to-load-images-a262d556250f)).

-Traditionally we have needed to continuously monitor scroll position and calculate the viewport size, which can be a big scroll performance bottleneck.
+We have traditionally needed to monitor scroll position and calculate the viewport size, which can be a scroll performance bottleneck.

 Modern browsers now provide a new API--[Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)--which can make implementating this effort much easier and performant.